btcpayserver/btcpayserver-doc/FAQ/FAQ-LightningNetwork.md

 docker restart btcpayserver_lnd_bitcoin
 ```

+If a macaroon does not exist, you will see an error message, you can safely ignore it.

 Because this will invalidate the previous macaroons, you need to manually reconnect with Zap with `Server Settings / Services / LND-gRPC`.

 ### How to change my LND Node alias?